ljay79/jira-tools/README.md

 You should now be good for development

+## Developing locally
+You will need to be able to test any development work using the code on the target deployment environment of the Google App Scripts (GAS) runtime with a connection to a JIRA instance.

+To speed up development of features the code is set up to be able to run locally on your development machine and use TDD to test code before running against the deployment environment.
+The use of TDD also enables the reduced risk of regression bugs when building new features.

-## Changes needed to run GAS files locally in Node
+## Workarounds needed to run GAS files locally in Node
 The Google App Scripts (GAS) runtime environment differs from Node.js.
 For example, in the GAS runtime, any function available in a .gs file in your project is automatically available to call from other files.
 Node.js does not allow that.